hearthanah/Synq/README.md

 -Implemented the searchResultsTableView and its custom SearchResultsTableViewCells in the SearchResultsVC to display the album image, track name, and artist name for each of the track items returned by SPTSearch
+-Implemented searching in the SearchResultsVC

 Differences: (from App Idea Paper)

 TODO FOR BETA:

--Adding in search functionality for the search bar on the SearchResultsVC page (can use the same code as in the SongSearchResultsVC page when the button is pressed) -Creation of a queued song list data model that will store songs (i.e. URI's) -SongPreviewVC displaying track information (Should be the same as ActiveSongVC, just with uri from the search item)
+-Creation of a queued song list data model that will store songs (i.e. URI's) -SongPreviewVC displaying track information (Should be the same as ActiveSongVC, just with uri from the search item)